Thai Academy certified translations learn thai language Education for Development Foundation, Thailand international schools bangkok thailand AFS

 • "Form" over "content" value

-• "Form" and material possession value
+• "Form" and material possission value

 • "Form" and perception of "development"